So, you think you’re happy enough, right?

 Why?
 Because who would always want to socialize or be friends with someone who never feels happiness?
 And if we don’t socialize, we don’t grow much as a civilization or even as an individual.

 But the problem is, as we all have experienced, these happiness surges don’t usually last too long.
 The thrill of that brand new success — of a new job or a new relationship — sooner or later, gives way to the stresses and distresses of handling the aftermath of bundled complexities.

-For the skeptics, it might be something to chew on when you get to know that psychologists have found that the happiness upsurge of a marriage lasts 2 years for most.
+Even a happy marriage isn’t always as much happy.
+For the skeptics, it might be something to chew on when you get to know that psychologists have found the happiness upsurge of a marriage lasts 2 years for most.
 Beyond that, it’s business as usual.